How the JCP Program Evolves to Meet the Needs of the Java Developer Community

 This has helped to increase innovations and contributions to the platform.
 The pipeline for new features is rich and deep, and this will lead to accelerated application development.
 This will also ensure that Java continues to attract younger developers.
 Java migration projects between versions will shift from major development projects, with 100 or more new features, to smaller and more incremental updates, happening more frequently.
 This helps to increase the amount of feedback on the early access releases as developers are evaluating their migration plans on an ongoing and continuous basis and provides businesses with the stability and predictability they require to run their teams and companies.

 In addition, we frequently have initiatives within the JCP for deeper discussions and collaboration with the community.
-Currently there the two groups: the Java in Education Initiative and the Java Ecosystem Working Group.
+Currently there are two groups: the Java in Education Initiative and the Java Ecosystem Working Group.